Macrometacorp/docs/docs/photoniq/p3/p3-optimizations.md

 Eliminates unnecessary characters from JavaScript files, reducing size.
 Enhances network transmission speed and execution times, increasing page speed.

+## Move Script Tags From Top to Bottom

+## Optimizations by User Agent Type

 ## Outline CSS

 Moves non-essential CSS to external files.
 Prioritizes essential style loading, making content visually ready faster for the user.
 This technique ensures that only the styles necessary for the initial viewport are loaded first, deferring the rest.
 It streamlines the critical rendering path, which can significantly enhance the user's experience on page load.